- .Regular Army

 - logistics

-- music
+- Regular

 Could you lead a troop of armoured cavalry vehicles and soldiers in combat, as well as play your part in ceremonial duties on horseback?

-As a Household Cavalry Officer you may well get to wear a gleaming uniform and ride a horse on state occasions, but you'll also learn how to lead a troop pf Ajax fighting vehicles.
+As a Household Cavalry Officer you may well get to wear a gleaming uniform and ride a horse on state occasions, but you'll also learn how to lead a troop of Ajax fighting vehicles.
 They scout ahead of the front line, gathering information and carrying out fast attacks.
 They also spend time stationed with the Household Cavalry Mounted Regiment in central London, carrying out public duties and performing at high-profile events.
 Wherever you are, you'll be leading a team of highly trained soldiers and helping them maintain the highest standards in everything they do.

-Key Responsibilities
+Key responsibilities

 Focus on combat